 “Is he going to show us?”
-I typed.
+I typed, referring to the man who had run off.
 I had him read the translation.
 He smiled and made a swimming motion with his arms, content to fall back on the one line of communication we’d been able to establish.

 This was all pretty scary.
 We had no idea what this guy was up to.
 No idea where he was taking us and absolutely no idea where we were.
 At one point during this ride, I got separated from the guy and Joe by a big truck and I couldn’t get around it.
 Nor could I really see around it and I felt like that could have been it.
 I’d finally get around the truck, and Joe and the guy would be gone and I’d have no way of finding either of them ever again.

 At one point the guy stopped and offered Joe a cigarette, like you do to a guy about to be shot by a firing squad.
 Joe declined.
 The guy lit up one for himself.
 Then he rubbed his thumb and forefinger together and we established a second place of mutual understanding.
 I got out my wallet and the guy held up one finger then shook his head and held up two fingers.
 I peeled off two 100K dong notes and handed them to him.
 He held up one finger.
 I gave him another one.
 He held up one finger.
 I closed my wallet.